jillesvangurp/geogeometry/README.md

 implementation("com.github.jillesvangurp:geogeometry:3.1.6")
 ```

+Alternatively feel free to lift code that you need in your own project; just make sure to respect copyright & [licensing (MIT & Apache 2.0)](LICENSE).

 # History of this project

 I initially used Java for this and over time added several implementations of common geometry algorithms.
 In 2019, after not touching this project for years, I ported the entire code base to **Kotlin**.
 Minor API changes aside, this should be backwards compatible for most Java users.
 At this point, the library is a multiplatform Kotlin project.
 This means it can be compiled to Jvm, Javascript, and native (not currently tested).